sp314/sonkphan/content/about/_index.md

 title: "ABOUT"
 ---
 # Son Phan
-Hi!
-I'm currently a 3<sup>rd</sup> year student at Macalester College studying Applied Math/Statistics, Economics, and Japanese.
-I've worked on a variety of research questions in school ranging from evaluating Bayesian predictive accuracy measures to how urban congestion bottlenecks can form through public megaevents such as the 2017 US Presidential Inauguration and the Olympics.
-In spring 2020 I'm studying abroad in Osaka, Japan on the CET program.
+I'm currently a 4<sup>th</sup> year student at Macalester College studying Applied Math/Statistics, Economics, and Japanese.
+I'm interested in analyzing variability and robustness guarantees of high-dimensional, complex statistical machine learning models.
+In summer 2020 I am doing machine learning research at the University of Maryland under Dr. Furong Huang through the REU-CAAR program.

 Here's <a href="/resume.pdf" target="_blank">my resume</a> if you're into that kind of stuff.

 #### Broad research interests:
-* Computational Inference
+* High Dimensional Statistics
 * Bayesian Inference
 * Interactive Data Visualization
 * Urban Economics